 When we choose to be with someone, we opt to stick with them through better and worse.
-Now, it can be extremely difficult to see someone you love have to go through a difficult period with their overall health and wellbeing, but this really is the time that you need to step up to the plate and help them out.
-Depending on their injury, illness, or condition, there are various different things that you can do in order to alleviate their suffering, make them more comfortable, or generally just bring a smile to their face and something to look forward to!
+It can be extremely difficult to see someone you love have to go through a difficult period with their overall health and wellbeing.
+Depending on their injury, illness, or condition, there are various different things that you can do in order to alleviate their suffering.
 So, here are a few different ideas to get on the right path to helping them out through whatever health condition they might be facing!

 Mental Health Issues

 As a society, we are becoming increasingly open about mental health concerns.
-While there used to be a taboo surrounding the subject, research and lessened social stigma means that we understand mental health issues and are acknowledging their prevalence more than before.
+Research and lessened social stigma mean that we understand mental health issues and are acknowledging their prevalence more than ever.
 If your partner is diagnosed with a mental health concern, make sure to do your research and look up the condition to help yourself understand what they’re experiencing.
 Find out different ways that you can help.
-This might be giving them a little space or being a bit more attentive – ask your partner what is best, as different people prefer different things.
+This might be giving them a little space or being a bit more attentive.
+Ask your partner what is best, as different people prefer different things.
 Most importantly, make sure that you’re there to listen!

 Chronic or Long Term Conditions

 If your loved one has a condition that has been going on for a long time or that cannot be cured and will continue in the future, you may find that you are having to care for them around the clock.
-This can be demanding and extremely difficult if you have to find a means of generating an income to maintain your lifestyles as well.
+This can be demanding and extremely difficult if you have to find a means of generating an income.
 But not to worry.
 There are options out there.
 The first is to hire help.
 A nurse or carer could step in to look after your loved one while you are out of the house at work or meeting other commitments.
 Alternatively, you could make caring for your partner your career.
-With programmes like FreedomCare, you could be paid for caring for your partner and meeting your needs.
+With programs like FreedomCare, you could be paid for caring for your partner and meeting your needs.
 This is beneficial for you both, as you get to spend more time together without having to worry about financial difficulty.

 Short Term Illness

-As you can see, the most important thing is to be there for your loved one when they are facing a difficult time.
+As you can see, the most important thing is to be there for your loved ones when they are facing a difficult time.
 Hopefully, the above advice will help you to achieve this!